ice9innovations/animal-farm/README.md

 **Evidence-Based Consensus**: Services become "more equal than others" through verifiable evidence:

 - **Spatial Consensus**: When multiple object detection services (YOLO, Detectron2, RT-DETR) agree on bounding box locations, they receive consensus bonuses equal to `detection_count - 1`
-- **Content Consensus**: When semantic services (BLIP, Ollama) and classification services (CLIP, Inception) agree on the same emoji, they receive consensus bonuses equal to `total_agreeing_services - 1`
+- **Content Consensus**: When semantic services (BLIP2, Ollama) and classification services (CLIP, Xception) agree on the same emoji, they receive consensus bonuses equal to `total_agreeing_services - 1`
 - **Instance Weighting**: Multiple detected instances vote proportionally - 3 people detected gets 3x the spatial votes of 1 person detected

 **Specialist Authority**: Each specialist service is authoritative but not exclusive in their domain: